• Home

 Jump to Recipe

 I rarely make graham crackers, but I needed some in a pinch and didn't feel like going to the store.
-We had all the ingredients, the most important being the wheat flour.
-And since we had coconut oil and almond milk, I decided to swap them for the usual shortening and milk and make homemade vegan graham crackers.
+We had all the ingredients, the most important being the whole wheat flour.
+And since we had coconut oil and almond milk, I decided to use try making the graham crackers vegan.
 The results were fantastic!
-These really exceeded our expectations, and I've made the crackers many times since posting.
+They exceeded our expectations, and I've made the crackers many times since posting.

 vegan graham crackers